Water Main Extension Policy, Procedures and Requirements

 5) Whenever pipeline installation is stopped the Applicant shall seal the open end of the pipe with a watertight plug to prevent trench water, debris, vermin or other foreign material from entering the pipe.

-7) The Applicant shall not operate any of the District’s valves, hydrants, blowoffs and other appurtenances without the expressed written permission of the District.
+7) The Applicant shall not under any circumstances, operate any of the District’s valves, hydrants, blowoffs and other appurtenances.

 8) When pipe cutting is necessary, pipe shall be cut without damage to the pipe or cement lining leaving a smooth end at right angles to the axis of the pipe.
-Minor repairs to the cement lining shall be permitted at the discretion of the District.
 The District reserves the right to reject cut pipe where the cement lining has been damaged beyond repair in the judgment of the District.
 All pipe cutting shall be done with approved mechanical cutters.
 Flame cutting using an oxyacetylene torch shall not be used.

 9) Unless specifically authorized otherwise by the District in writing, the pipeline shall be installed so that a positive or negative grade is maintained between high and low points to avoid air pockets.
-If permanent air vents are not provided, the Applicant shall record the location of all high points so they may be readily located.
+If an air vent is required it shall be made a permanent air vents and set up as a blow off with a curb stop using the Districts standard details.

 10) Where mechanical couplings are required the ends of the pipes shall be prepared and the couplings installed in strict accordance with the coupling manufacturer’s printed recommendations and as directed by the District.
 The use and locations of mechanical couplings shall be approved by the District.